 The Advanced control parameters can be set as provided in Fig. 8

 Once the input parameters are entered and the control parameter is set up as explained above, run the analysis to get output results.
-The output results to be checked are similar to the earlier article titles “Slug Flow Analysis Using Dynamic Spectrum Method in Caesar II“
+The output results to be checked are similar to the earlier article titled “Slug Flow Analysis Using Dynamic Spectrum Method in Caesar II“

 Response Spectrum vs Time History Analysis